ozgurasarstat/robjm/README.md

 - looping over A[n] where A is an array is more fficienct than if A is a matrix (pp  325 of stan ref doc)

-- equally space + user specified intervals for tv dof
+- add information criterion for number of knots

 - make the codes more efficients